Information accessed via this site

 Whilst we take all reasonable steps to ensure the accuracy of the information accessed via this website we cannot guarantee or give any warranty as to the accuracy, timeliness or completeness of any information or material appearing on it.
 TrustMark, its Board, employees or associates will not accept any liability caused by any inaccuracy.

 When employing a TrustMark tradesman always check they are 'licensed' for all the trades / work you are asking them to carry out.
-This can be done by looking on our website by searching under the 'trade' then their 'company name' and finally 'more information' - you will then see a list of the 'only' trades that the firm is licensed for under the protection and standards offered by TrustMark.
+This can be done by looking on our website by searching under the 'trade' then their 'company name' and finally 'more information' - you will then see a list of the 'only' trades that the business is licensed for under the protection and standards offered by TrustMark.

 It is assumed that you will follow best practice and be specific and set out a detailed, clear brief when requesting at least three quotes.